Gowy Meadows - Andrew Walmsley

 An extensive area of lowland grazing marsh covering a total area 165.8ha

-Wheatear can often appear in the fields on migration, and there's always the chance of a special spring visitor like a ring ouzel.
-Summer breeders include reed and sedge warblers, with their stcratchy calls rising from the ditches, and cuckoos can occasionally be heard too.
-When winter conditions are right, the fields can play host to small numbers of wigeon and our smallest duck, the teal, with jack snipe a rare but welcome visitor in some years.
+Wheatear appear in the fields during spring migration and there's always the chance of a special spring visitor like a ring ouzel.
+Summer breeders may include reed and sedge warblers, with their scratchy calls rising from the ditches along with whitethroat in the hedgerows.
+When winter conditions are right, the fields can play host to wigeon and our smallest duck, the teal, with jack snipe a rare but welcome visitor in some years along with green sandpipers.

 Although seldom seen, our infra-red cameras have also recorded otters along the River Gowy, and field signs such as spraints are sometimes recorded by our staff on the reserve.

 See the Gowy Meadows nature reserve Management Plan